6 Signs Of A 'Spoiled' Kid And How To Deal With Them

 14. Correct their manners

 Do not develop a habit of admiring your child every minute.
 Be supportive of what they do, but if they display some incorrect behavior, instruct them on when to stop and also make them understand that the behavior might affect their relationship with people around them.
-Correct them when they do something wrong or cheat while playing.
+Correct your child if they make mistakes or cheat while playing, encourage them to reflect on their actions and feelings, and teach them to consider how their behavior impacts others.

 15. Teach them to save money